 Value for Money: Should cost around £35 though sometimes you can find it cheaper in the supermarkets.
-It’s good quality at that price.
+Decent enough quality at that price.

-It’s no age statement, it’s watered down to 40% and it’s been chill-filtered but nonetheless it’s a decent whisky, priced reasonably.
+It’s no age statement, it’s watered down to 40% and it’s been chill-filtered, but nonetheless it’s an OK dram that’s priced reasonably.
 Perhaps not the best way to showcase this distilleries many talents however.

 See link below for the Whisky Magazine article on the fake Macallan’s from 2004…